Ellen Spiegel

 Ellen Beth Barre Spiegel (born in 1962 in New York City, New York) is an American politician and businesswoman.
 A member of the Democratic Party, she served as a member of the Nevada Assembly from 2008 to 2010, and again from 2012 to 2020.

 Spiegel is a small-business owner, was a longtime Board member of Easter Seals Nevada, and the winner of awards from organizations including the Multiple Sclerosis Society (2020 Legislator of the Year), the March of Dimes (2015 Peggy Pierce Advocacy Award), the Urban Chamber of Commerce (2016 Women in Politics Award), the Nevada Women's Lobby (2020 Woman of Impact and 2010 Rising Star Award), and others.
 Spiegel was Chair of the Assembly Committee on Commerce and Labor (2019), Assistant Majority Whip in the 79th Legislative Session (2017), and when in office was one of fewer than twenty Democratic Party women to ever hold an Assembly leadership position in Nevada.
-She also is on the board of directors of the bipartisan National Association of Jewish Legislators (NAJL), where she was Secretary for four years and is now spearheading the creation of the NAJL Alumni Group.
+She also served on the board of directors of the bipartisan National Association of Jewish Legislators (NAJL), where she was Secretary for four years and spearheaded efforts to create the NAJL Alumni Group.